Kayyleigh/BarNotation/README.md

 </p>

 ---
+> [!WARNING]

-> ⚠️ **WARNING: This app is NOT production-ready.
+> This app is NOT production-ready.
 It is unstable, untested, and under heavy development.
-Proper database design has been procrastinated, and due to an unfortunate lack of experience developing apps like this, performance optimization is an afterthought (where after = now 😭).**
+Proper database design has been procrastinated, and due to an unfortunate lack of experience developing apps like this, performance optimization is an afterthought (where after = now 😭).

 ---